Glory-AI/Handwritten-Digits-Classifier-Project/README.md

 # Handwritten Character Classifier

 This project demonstrates a deep learning prototype for recognizing handwritten characters, serving as a proof of concept for an Optical Character Recognition (OCR) system.
-Using the MNIST dataset, the project explores key PyTorch workflows such as data loading, image transformations, tensor operations, and neural network design with layers like Flatten, Softmax, and Pooling.
+Using the MNIST dataset(available online), the project explores key PyTorch workflows such as data loading, image transformations, tensor operations, and neural network design with layers like Flatten, Softmax, and Pooling.

 ### Project Overview